IBM-Bluemix-Docs/mobilepush/push_faq.md

    } \
    }' 'https://us-east.imfpush.cloud.ibm.com/imfpush/v1/apps/4809d407-85ff-4d11-ae4b-0fcdf8a833f1/messages'
 ```
+{: screen}

 ### What is the meaning of UNKNOWN status in the messageId based status (`GET /apps/{applicationId}/messages/{messageId}/status`)?
 {: #faq-unknown-status}

-UNKNOWN status denotes an internal issue that occurred during the processing of the message.
-Push Notifications works with best effort delivery, as there are multiple network points including the Providers like FCM, and APNS.
+UNKNOWN status denotes an internal issue that occurred during the processing of the message. {{site.data.keyword.mobilepushshort}} works with best effort delivery, as there are multiple network points including the Providers like FCM, and APNS.
 To know more details on this message, it is important to check the deliverystatus (`GET /apps/{applicationId}/messages/{messageId}/deliverystatus`) and report (`GET /apps/{applicationId}/messages/{messageId}/report`) of the messageId.
 If the deliverystatus and report is also empty, then this particular message id should be retried.

-### How to define Push REST API filters?
+### How to define Push ReST API filters?
 {: #push-api-rest-filters}

 Filters define a search criteria that restrict data that is returned from a GET API of {{site.data.keyword.mobilepushshort}}.
 Apply the filters against the result of the Get operation that you want to filter.
 The filter restricts the number of entries included in the result.
 For example, you can use a filter to search for tags that start with "test".

 Filters can be generated using the following syntax:

-**name**: The field name on which the filter is being applied.
+- **name**: The field name on which the filter is being applied.

-**operator**: Either == (Exact Match) or =@ (Contains Substring) that describes filter match to use.
+- **operator**: Either == (Exact Match) or =@ (Contains Substring) that describes filter match to use.

-**expression**: The values to include in the result.
+- **expression**: The values to include in the result.

 When a comma and a backslash are displayed in an expression, they must be backslash-escaped.

 When you are using multiple filters, they can be combined by using AND and OR logic.
 - For AND logic, use multiple filters in the query.
 - For OR logic, use a comma(,) inside of the filter expression.
 - For both AND and OR logic: A single query can have both AND and OR logic.
 Each filter is evaluated individually before the filters are combined in an AND expression.